-Joseph Robinette Biden Jr. born November 20, 1942 is an American politician and the president-elect of the United States.
-Biden defeated incumbent president Donald Trump in the 2020 presidential election and will be inaugurated as the 46th president on January 20, 2021.
+Joseph Robinette Biden Jr. born November 20, 1942 is an American politician and the president of the United States.
+Biden defeated incumbent president Donald Trump in the 2020 presidential election and was inaugurated as the 46th president on January 20, 2021.
 A member of the Democratic Party, Biden served as the 47th vice president during the Obama administration from 2009 to 2017.
 He represented Delaware in the United States Senate from 1973 to 2009.

-Kamala Harris born October 20, 1964 is an American politician who is the vice president-elect of the United States and the junior United States senator from California.
+Kamala Harris born October 20, 1964 is an American politician who is the first female vice president of the United States and the junior United States senator from California.
 Prior to her election as a United States senator, Harris was Attorney General of California.

 Governor Phil Murphy values religion, a strong work ethic, education, and civic awareness.
 Murphy has focused on a stronger and fairer New Jersey that works for every family.
 He has signed legislation putting New Jersey on the path to a $15 per hour minimum wage, enacted the nation’s strongest equal pay law to combat gender wage discrimination, ensured all workers have access to paid sick days, and expanded the state's Paid Family Leave provisions.